-REASONABLE ACCOMMODATION/504 POLICY: FOUNDATION COMMUNITIES, Inc. and the City of Austin/Austin Housing Finance Corporation do not discriminate on the basis of disability in the admission or access to, or treatment or employment in, its programs and activities.
-Dolores Gonzalez has been designated as the City's Section 504/ADA Coordinator.
-If you have any questions or complaints regarding your Section 504/ADA rights, please call her at 512-974-3256 (voice) or call 711.
-FOUNDATION COMMUNITIES and the City of Austin/Austin Housing Finance Corporation are committed to compliance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, as amended.
+FC Waters Park Housing, LP, the City of Austin, and the Austin Housing Finance Corporation do not discriminate on the basis of disability in the admission or access to, or treatment or employment in, its programs and activities.
+DAVID ONDICH has been designated as the City's Section 504/ ADA Coordinator.
+His office is located at 505 Barton Springs Road, Suite 600.
+If you have any questions or complaints regarding your Section 504/ ADA rights, please call the Section 504/ ADA Coordinator at (512) 974-3256 (voice) or (512) 974-2445 (TIY).